xVETTEx/lightning-rfc/02-peer-protocol.md

 #### Requirements

 A sending node:
+  - if it is _responsible_ for paying the Bitcoin fee:
     - MUST NOT offer `amount_msat` it cannot pay for in the remote commitment transaction at the current `feerate_per_kw` (see "Updating Fees") while maintaining its channel reserve.
+    - MUST NOT offer `amount_msat` if the resulting balance doesn't allow it to pay the fee for a future additional HTLC at `2*feerate_per_kw` while maintaining its channel reserve.
+  - if it is _not responsible_ for paying the Bitcoin fee:
+    - MUST NOT offer `amount_msat` if the remote cannot pay the fee for the updated commitment transaction at the current `feerate_per_kw` while maintaining its channel reserve.
   - MUST offer `amount_msat` greater than 0.
   - MUST NOT offer `amount_msat` below the receiving node's `htlc_minimum_msat`
   - MUST set `cltv_expiry` less than 500000000.